mjgrzybek/ebpf-domain-filtering-design/README.md

 ### Engine
 The Engine manages the execution of ebpf programs, taking its input from rules established by the Configuration Processor.

 The TOOL is shipped with predefined set of capabilities.
-Capability is a pair of ebpf program templates and Engine logic.
+Capability is a pair of ebpf program templates and Engine (user space) logic.

 Templates are populated with specific values derived from the rules, after which they are compiled and loaded into the kernel.